PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 To close the [Search](#b-search) and [Customise](#a-customise) sections, click on the **X** button (**F**) at the top right of each section.
 Closing a section automatically reverts to the "Pathways" section, which is the default view.

-**Note:** The "Pathways" section cannot be closed as it is the defualt view of the side bar.
+**Note:** The "Pathways" section cannot be closed as it is the defualt view of the sidebar.

 #### b).
 Pathway Information